unixpariah/ssb/README.md

 ## Configuration

-The configuration file is located in ./ssb/src/config.rs.
-Ssb is supposed to be simple and minimalistic so configuration is done by editing the source code.
-After editing the configuration file, you need to rebuild the project and reinstall the binary.
+The configuration file will be generated at XDG_HOME_CONFIG/ssb/config.toml on first run.

 ## TODO
 - [ ] Add listener to volume change